ipld/ipld/docs/schemas/using/authoring-guide.md

 * Integer: May appear as `Int` for a component specifier or `int` as a typedef.
 There are no additional specifiers for integer size or signedness (although this may appear as adjuncts for codegen in the future).
 * Float: May appear as `Float` for a component specifier or `float` as a typedef.
 There are no additional specifiers for size or byte representation (although this may appear as adjuncts for codegen in the future).
 * String: May appear as `String` for a component specifier or `string` as a typedef.
 The Data Model assumes unicode.
 Specific string encodings also appear as representation forms, see below.
 * Bytes: May appear as `Bytes` for a component specifier or `bytes` as a typedef.
 There are no additional specifiers for byte array length and there is no way to specify a single byte.
-The `byteprefix` Union representation type is a special case indicating a single byte dictates the type of the proceeding bytes, see below.
+The `byteprefix` Union representation type is a special case indicating prefix string of one or more bytes dictates the type of the proceeding bytes, see below.
 * List: Is inferred by the `[Type]` shorthand for both typedefs and inline component specification.
 The token "List" is not used in the Schema DSL and all Lists must have value type specified (although Unions allow for significant flexibility here).
 * Map: Is inferred by the `{KeyType:ValueType}` shorthand for both typedefs and inline component specification.
 The token "Map" is not used in the Schema DSL and all Maps must have key and value type specified (although Unions allow for significant flexibility here).
 * Link: The `&` token prefixing a type is used as a shorthand for links.
 A generic link to an untyped resource uses the special `&Any`, while a link where there is an expected type to be found uses that type name as a hinting mechanism, `&Foo`.
 See below and [Links in IPLD Schemas](/docs/schemas/features/links/) for more information.